steve1066d/devore.tubs/options.md

 This is done with a small adapter board that also simplifies attaching the smart device.

 ### Shelly Uni Plus
 A similar solution to the Sonoff is the Shelly Uni Plus.
 It is an easier installation because it can be installed in the controller board box, and doesn’t require a separate power source.
-However, it is not as user friendly and also can’t integrate the current temperature directly with Alexa.
+However, the app is not as user friendly and also can’t integrate the current temperature directly with Alexa.
 (It can display in its app though, or if you have Home Assistant, you can use that as a bridge with Alexa).
 Here’s a picture of the Shelly and adapter board plugged into an upgraded controller board.
 ![Picture of the board, a Shelly Uni, and Wi-Fi adapter](assets/wifi.jpg)